Skip to content

 1111D = ATransfer A

-Functions for 4-bit arithmetic circuit
+Functions for a 4-bit arithmetic circuit

-When S1 S0 = 01 the output of multiplexer is B and applied to the Y input of full adder. if Cin = 0, the output D = A+B+0 = A+(B+1)-1 = A + (2’s complement of B) – 1 = A-B-1 (subtraction with borrow) and if Cin = 1, the output D = A+B+1 = A+(2’s complement of B) = A-B (subtraction).
+When S1 S0 = 01, the output of the multiplexer is B and applied to the Y input of the full adder. if Cin = 0, the output D = A+B+0 = A+(B+1)-1 = A + (2’s complement of B) – 1 = A-B-1 (subtraction with borrow) and if Cin = 1, the output D = A+B+1 = A+(2’s complement of B) = A-B (subtraction).

 When S1 S0 = 10, the outputs of all multiplexers are 0 and applied to the Y inputs of all full adders.
 In Cin = 0, the output D=A + (0000)2 +0 = A (Transfer) and if Cin=1, the output D=A+(0000)2+1 = A+1 (Increment).

-When S1 S0 = 11, the output of all multiplexers are 1 and applied to the Y inputs of all full adders.
+When S1 S0 = 11, the outputs of all multiplexers are 1 and applied to the Y inputs of all full adders.
 If Cin = 0, the output D=A+(1111)2+0=A+(1’s complement of 0) + 1-1 = A+(2’s complement of 0)-1=A-0-1=A-1 (Decrement) and if Cin = 1, the output D=A+(1111)2+1 = A+(1’s complement of 0)+1=A+(2’s complement of 0) = A-0=A(Transfer).

 Logic Micro Operations